Nearly everyone will experience back pain at some point in their lives. For some, the pain is chronic and requires treatment.

 What is an Inversion Table?

 Inversion therapy itself is another method that is employed for back pain relief and problems relating to the spine.
-It is different from spinal decompression therapy in a number of ways which we will examine later.
+It differs from spinal decompression therapy in several ways, which we will examine later.

-If you are undergoing inversion therapy using an inversion table, you will be positioned so that you are hanging upside down at an angle.
-The treatment is exactly true to its name, as it involves you being inverted.
+If you are undergoing inversion therapy using an inversion table, you will be positioned to hang upside down at an angle.
+The treatment is proper to its name, as it involves you being inverted.

 Inversion therapy is thought to work on the principle of reverse gravity.
 It is believed that when an individual is inverted in such a way that their feet are up and above their head, the effect of gravity on the spine can be reversed.